hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 - `is_active` — toggle visibility without deleting
 - `display_order` — controls sequence

 Only real reviews from actual customers should be entered here.
-The "Read more reviews on Google" button links to the business Google review page configured in admin settings.
+The "Read more reviews on Google" button links to the business Google review page configured in admin settings (`google_review_url`).

 ---